 - Vocational secondary education (vse) is a practically-oriented type of education in which the pupil receives general education but where the focus primarily lies on learning a specific profession.

-- Part-time vocational secondary education: pupils follow courses for two days a week in a Centre for Part-time Education (Centrum voor Deeltijds Onderwijs).
-Based on a screening, the workplace learning section can be a real work experience or for those who are not yet ready to work in a regular economic circuit a preparatory pathway or a bridging project with a recognized promotor or with a personal development pathway in a Centre for Part-time Training
+- Part-time vocational secondary education: pupils follow courses during two days a week in a Centre for Part-time Education (Centrum voor Deeltijds Onderwijs).
+Based on a screening, the workplace learning section can be a real work experience or for those who are not yet ready to work in a regular economic circuit a preparatory pathway or a bridging project with a recognized promotor or with a personal development pathway in a Centre for Part-time Training.

 ISCED 4 – post secondary non-tertiary education